 - i.
 The landscape strip must run the full length of the parking lot perimeter along the right-of-way, excluding curb cuts and driveways. - ii.
 The landscape strip must be planted with shrubs, perennials, native grasses, and other planting types that provide screening from the public right-of-way. - iii.
 Deciduous shade trees must be planted for every 20 feet of landscape strip length, spaced linearly and parallel to the public right-of-way.
 Shade trees must be a minimum of two (2) inches in tree caliper when planted. - iv.
-An optional low fence or pedestrian wall 24" to 42" in height may be installed behind the landscape strip and setback up to 24" from the adjacent parking lot to accommodate for car overhang. - v.
-The use of stormwater management techniques such as rain gardens and bioswales is encouraged in landscape strips. - b.
+An optional low fence or pedestrian wall 24" to 42" in height may be installed behind the landscape strip and setback up to 24" from the adjacent parking lot to accommodate for car overhang. - The use of stormwater management techniques such as rain gardens and bioswales is encouraged in landscape strips. - b.
 Parking lots abutting properties in any Residential Districts along any side or rear lot line must be screened.
 See Section 5.1.9.
-Screening. - Parking lot landscape strips, parking lot islands, landscape buffers, and other landscaped areas should utilize Low-Impact-Development (LID) practices consistent with state law to treat and discharge stormwater. - d.
+Screening. - c.
+Parking lot landscape strips, parking lot islands, landscape buffers, and other landscaped areas must utilize Low-Impact-Development (LID) practices consistent with state law to treat and discharge stormwater. - d.
 At least ten percent (10%) of paved parking lot areas, inclusive of driveways, must be landscaped.
-Landscape strips along public rights-of-way and landscape buffers abutting Residential Districts are excluded from the calculation of the parking lot area. - 6.
-Loading - a.
-Access to loading docks and areas parallel to the Front Elevation is prohibited. - b.
-Outdoor loading facilities, including all docks and areas used for the storage and staging of goods or materials, that are visible from a public street, public space, or abutting properties in any Residential Districts must be screened from view.
-See Section 5.1.9.
-Screening. - 7.
-Service Areas - a.
-Trash collection, trash compaction, recycling collection and other similar service areas must be fully enclosed within a building or located to the side or rear of the buildings.
+Landscape strips along public rights-of-way and landscape buffers abutting Residential Districts are excluded from the calculation of the parking lot area.